Debugging Concept Bottleneck Models through Removal and Retraining: Concept Bottleneck Debugging Framework

 We focus on the removal of concepts that encode biases undesirable for the classification task, as identified by the domain expert.
 For instance, when classifying birds, the expert may wish to remove confounded concepts that capture background information rather than features of the birds themselves.
 Our framework does not assume a specific structure or representation for the underlying concepts.
 Instead, it operates in a general setting where each concept is associated with an explanation, allowing our method to be applied across a variety of concept discovery approaches.

-To guide concept removal, we adopt a simple binary feedback mechanism: each concept is either retained or marked for removal, based on expert input.
-This minimal supervision design ensures that our approach remains broadly applicable and easy to integrate into real-world workflows, where experts may have limited time or domain knowledge to provide detailed annotations.
+To guide concept removal, we adopt a simple binary feedback mechanism that assumes spuriosity is defined at the task level: each concept is either retained or marked for removal, based on expert input.
+This minimal supervision design ensures that our approach remains broadly applicable and easy to integrate into real-world workflows, where experts may have limited time or domain knowledge to provide detailed annotations, but does not directly account for class-specific spurious concepts.

 We illustrate our Removal process in Figure~\ref{fig:removal}.
 We assume a trained CBM $\{\phi, h\}$ with learned concept set $\mathcal{C} = \{c_1, \dots, c_m\}$.
 A domain expert inspects the learned concept set by interacting with the concept explanations and identifies a subset \spurious{} $\subset \mathcal{C}$ to remove.
 We remove all concepts in \spurious{} from the concept set.
 Then, we pass the edited CBM $\{\phi, h\}$ and \spurious{} to the retraining step.